BarelyAPrincess/ChioriWebServer/docs/plugins/developer/application_manager.md

 }
 ```

-To help make implementation easier, we suggest adding the following method to your manager.
+To help make implementation easier, we suggest adding the following method to your manager, but relying directly on the `AppManager` or having other ways of caching an instance are both also acceptable.

 ```java
 public static YourManager instance()